s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 without any assignment statements, that resembles the Haskell variant in Fig. \ref{fig:fibonacciHaskell}.
 Note the flow of the programming without requiring any modifiable state.
+Furthermore, the Haskell implementation uses guards (e.g. `n <= 0 = 0`) which
+are equivalent to the conditional statements in the C variant.
+They will be explained in more detail later in this Chapter.

 ~~~~ {#fig:fibonacciCRecursive
     .c